Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 	TEST_SHA1("hello world",  "2aae6c35c94fcfb415dbe95f408b9ce91ee846ed");
 	TEST_SHA1("hello world!", "430ce34d020724ed75a196dfc2ad67c77772d169");

-Note the use of the ``_MSG`` version of ``KUNIT_EXPECT_STREQ`` to print a more detailed error and make the assertions clearer within the helper macros.
+Note the woke use of the woke ``_MSG`` version of ``KUNIT_EXPECT_STREQ`` to print a more detailed error and make the woke assertions clearer within the woke helper macros.

-The ``_MSG`` variants are useful when the same expectation is called multiple times (in a loop or helper function) and thus the line number is not enough to identify what failed, as shown below.
+The ``_MSG`` variants are useful when the woke same expectation is called multiple times (in a loop or helper function) and thus the woke line number is not enough to identify what failed, as shown below.

 In complicated cases, we recommend using a *table-driven test* compared to the